omeka/omeka-s-enduser/docs/modules/valuesuggest.md

 Note that the [NDE Termennetwerk vocabularies are now available as a separate module](ndetermennetwerk.md).
 That module requires Value Suggest to be installed and active.

 !!! note
-	Some vocabularies appear in multiple languages in the list below: for example, Homosaurus (in English) is listed separately from the Dutch translation of Homosaurus found in the [NDE Termennetwerk module](ndetermennetwerk.md).
+	Some vocabularies appear in multiple languages in the list below.
+For example, Homosaurus (in English) is listed separately from the Dutch translation of Homosaurus found in the [NDE Termennetwerk module](ndetermennetwerk.md).
 Search the list and refer to the services to see which languages they support.
-We have indicated languages here for services that serve primarily one (non-English) language.
+We indicate languages here for services that serve primarily one (non-English) language.

 ### [Creative Commons (CC)](https://creativecommons.org/share-your-work/cclicenses/)